DolphDev/pynationstates/Documentation/shards.md

 While most shards can be adequately represented via a string, some Shards/Requests require more advanced setup.

-For example the Shard `"dispatchlist"` which require additional parameters for more advanced requests.
+For example, the Shard `"dispatchlist"`.
+To use it, the shard require additional parameters for

 The Shard object was created to prevent `nationstates.Api()` calls like this: